ajy25/TabularMagic/docs/_build/html/_sources/python_api/classes/tm_fs.rst.txt

 =========================================

-.. currentmodule:: tabularmagic.fs
+.. currentmodule:: tablemage.fs

-The `tabularmagic.fs` module contains the feature selectors used by the :func:`.regress` and :func:`.classify` methods of the :class:`Analyzer` class.
+The `tablemage.fs` module contains the feature selectors used by the :func:`.regress` and :func:`.classify` methods of the :class:`Analyzer` class.